icplayer/icplayer/addons/Plot/documentation.md

 Addon is able to work in a mixed mode eg. simple plot + choose plot + choose points.

 ## Properties

+The list starts with the common properties, learn more about them by visiting the [Modules description](https://www.mauthor.com/doc/en/page/Modules-description) section.
+The other available properties are described below.

 <table border='1'>
 <tbody>